Maunabo is the hidden gem of the southeast.

 Maunabo

-The Punta Tuna beach is a sandy strip lined by a forest of palm trees that extends almost to the water's edge.
-Strong currents make the beach unsafe for swimming, but the view of the lighthouse and rock formations are unforgettable.
+Punta Tuna Beach is a sandy strip lined by a forest of palm trees that extends almost to the water's edge.
+Strong currents make the beach unsafe for swimming, but the view of the lighthouse and rock formations is unforgettable.

 The Punta Tuna lighthouse in Maunabo